claudito1991/Burrito/README.md

 Mini game.
 Hot seat and turn based.
-This was the final project of workshop on game design.
+This was the final project of a workshop on game design.
 This game was developed in a week just to test some basic game design concepts.

 ![initial screen](https://user-images.githubusercontent.com/30451301/140626322-6a0b5a12-6829-4e71-882f-c6281a81bf58.png)